micro-ROS/micro-ROS.github.io/index.md

  - Reference hardware: [https://github.com/microROS/hardware](https://github.com/microROS/hardware)
  - Build infrastructure for embedded development using docker: [https://github.com/microROS/docker](https://github.com/microROS/docker)

+### Interoperability

+In the road-map of the project, interoperability tasks are also considered.
+Apart from ROS (1) and ROS 2, [H-ROS](https://acutronicrobotics.com/modularity/H-ROS/) interoperability is going to be also granted, thanks to HRIM.
+[HRIM](https://acutronicrobotics.com/modularity/hrim/) is an information model for robots that facilitates interoperability among modules from different vendors of robot hardware.

 ### Architecture
 The micro-ROS architecture is a work in progress.
 It's modular and built with the following ingredients: